 Self-sufficiency advantages:

 Multiple types of remotes can be developed depending on the application.
-For example, the system may employ a low-end remote designed to operate in a single subchannel and a high-end remote designed to operate at any number of subchannels.
+For example, the system may employ a low-end remote designed to operate on a single subchannel and a high-end remote designed to operate on multiple subchannels.

-A remote transmitting in one sub-channel does not need as much power as a remote operating in multiple subchannels.
+A remote transmitting on one subchannel does not need as much power as a remote transmitting on multiple subchannels.

-A remote receiving over one subchannel is not subject to interference over the other sub-channels.
+By receiving on one subchannel, a remote may be enable to better mitigate interference caused by other subchannel signals.

 Waveform

-Transmission in the downlink direction employs OFDM with single carrier per subchannel.
+Transmission in the downlink direction employs OFDM with a single subcarrier per subchannel.
 FFT sizes of 16, 32, …. through 512 are proposed to support up to 512 subchannels.
 A subchannel bit map is used to turn off any unused subchannel.

 Transmission in the uplink direction employs Single Carrier (SC) FDMA for remotes transmitting over one or multiple subchannels.

-The objective of the single carrier waveform is to reduce Peak to Average Ratio (PAPR) relative to OFDM.
+The objective of the single carrier remote transmission waveform is to, relative to OFDM, reduce Peak to Average Ratio (PAPR) and thereby improve remotes’ implementation complexity and power efficiency.

 Frame structure